rdhalla.xyz

 I also use blend-shapes and warp deformer to wrap patterns where needed.

-GRILLS CONSTRUCTN
+GRILLS CONSTRUCTION

 Today, I worked on the grills.
 There was not much detail in the blueprints so I ended up eyeballing for the most part .
 I'm unsure about the accuracy but I did manage to match the number of holes to the reference for both the grills